fhuider/SOP_BIONIC/README.md

 ### Step 4.3 - Remove or correct known problems from the genotype file - requires manual user input
 In case you have a file that lists the ID’s of samples with known problems, e.g. poor genotyping or sample swaps, those samples should be removed or corrected here.
 If you don’t have a file or list with known problematic samples, move to Step 4.4, but note that it uses **$RawData\_2** as input.

-Rather than trying to manually edit .fam files (which is not advised), create a file that lists the Family ID's and personal ID's of samples that need to be removed, e.g. "problem_ID.txt":
+Rather than trying to manually edit .fam files (which is not advised), create a file that lists the Family ID's and personal ID's of samples that need to be removed, e.g. "problem_ID.txt" (don't use headers):
 ```
-# Don't use headers in these files, just separate columns with a space or tab.
 123456 514312356789
 123457 514312349872
 123458 514309380490